Patrick Wimberly

 Jonathan Patrick Wimberly (born May 29, 1983) is an American record producer, songwriter, multi-instrumentalist, composer and mixing engineer best known as being one-half of the synth-pop duo Chairlift.
-The band parted ways in 2017 so Patrick and former bandmate Caroline Polachek could focus on their careers as producers/songwriters.
+The band parted ways in 2017 so Wimberly and former bandmate Caroline Polachek could focus on their careers as producers/songwriters.

-Wimberly has worked on Grammy-winning albums such as Beyoncé's self-titled album and A Seat at the Table by Solange, both of which topped the Billboard charts, and produced Joji's five-times Platinum-certified song "Slow Dancing In The Dark", as well as MGMT's album Little Dark Age and the new fifth studio album Let's Start Here by Lil Yachty.
+Wimberly has worked on Grammy-winning albums such as Beyoncé's self-titled album and A Seat at the Table by Solange, both of which topped the Billboard charts, and produced Joji's five-times Platinum-certified song "Slow Dancing In The Dark", as well as MGMT's album Little Dark Age and Lil Yachty's fifth studio album Let's Start Here.
 He also has writing and production credits on critically lauded albums by Blood Orange, Ellie Goulding, Paloma Faith, Empress Of, Wet, and many others.
 In addition, Wimberly has scored for both film and television, with an example being High Maintenance on HBO.

 Career

 Producing

 Wimberly has been actively producing records since 2010.
 Since the disbandment of Chairlift in 2017, he has spent the majority of his time producing records and collaborating with different artists.
 In 2018, he produced MGMT's fourth record Little Dark Age.
 Public Access T.V.'s February 2018 release Street Safari was also produced by him.
 This record was produced at his studio in Brooklyn.
 Wimberly produced the single "Sweet Sound of Ignorance" by Soko, French-born and LA-based singer-songwriter and musician, which came out in 2017.

 Wimberly has also worked with Solange, Beyoncé, and Dev Hynes.
 He was a collaborator with Solange from 2011, and produced several tracks on her 2016 album A Seat at the Table, which reached number 1 on the Billboard 200.
 Wimberly produced "No Angel" with Caroline Polachek, which was featured on Beyoncé's self-titled album in 2013, which also was a number 1 record on the Billboard charts.
 In 2016, Wimberly worked with Dev Hynes of Blood Orange in which he produced, composed, and performed on several tracks.
 During the same year, he also worked with Wet to produce their debut record Don't You.
 Chairlift released their third album during this time, which Wimberly had a prominent role in producing with Polachek.
 Kelsey Lu co-produced her live EP Church with Wimberly in 2016.

-Wimberly produced the Das Racist album Relax, also recording and mixing, and produced Acrylic's album Lives and Treasure.
+Wimberly produced the Das Racist album Relax, also recording and mixing, and produced Acrylics' album Lives and Treasure.
 Both were 2011 releases.
 Latin singer Tecla released We Are The Lucky Ones in 2013, which Wimberly produced.